 Grilled Garlic Chicken with Red Pepper Aioli

 Grilled Garlic Chicken with Red Pepper Aioli is perfect for a low-carb dinner, and this can be cooked on a stove-top grill pan if you don’t have an outdoor grill.
-And see other serving suggestions for the Grilled Garlic Chicken if you don’t want to make the sauce.
+See other serving suggestions for the Garlic Chicken if you don’t want to make the sauce.

 Years ago I got infatuated with the Roasted Red Pepper and Garlic Aioli Sauce that my friend Margarethe introduced me to.
 I love eating that sauce on just about everything, but this Grilled Garlic Chicken with Red Pepper Aioli was an especially tasty way to serve this delicious sauce, and I’m reminding you about it for my Friday Favorites pick this week!